oneeve8/kobble-data/content/Githubsupport.md

 (Assuming that you are going to have a free version non github version and a free github version, I would word it like this:)

-Kobble is free if you opt to have your data stored on your own device, or if you opt to select a public GitHub a
+Kobble is free if you opt to have your data stored on your own device, or if you opt to select a public GitHub account.

+You can opt to add GitHub support if y

 With an in app purchase of GitHub support, all data is stored in your GitHub account.
 When you enable GitHub support, all data is stored in your GitHub account.
 GitHub support will also enable sharing, one of the key features of Kobble.
 Just tap the Home button and select the GitHub tab.